 - Cause and effect – Explaining an event and the connections to what caused it.

 Are you looking for good literature review writers?
-You can ask professionals about help!
+You can ask professionals for help!

 Use of Paragraphs in Organizing Your Writing

 The organization of each paragraph is important in the presentation of your points.
 After determining the overall pattern you will use in organizing your presentation you have a good idea the order in which you want to present your information/evidence.
 Commonly one paragraph is used to make each point in your argument supporting your case.
 The first sentence in the paragraph will present your point and the rest of the paragraph will support that point.
 Following the organizational pattern, you opted to use, write a paragraph on each point, with that point being stated at the beginning of the paragraph.
 This keeps focus on each point and helps prevent wandering around without ever arriving at a point.
 There is no set length for paragraphs.
 The point being made will determine paragraph length.

 Tips to Use in Organizing Your Writing